chaos-mesh/rfcs/text/2020-09-08-easily-send-http-request-on-workflow-task.md

 ## Alternatives

-### Alternative solution 1: New type of WorkflowNode for sending HTTP request
+### Alternative solution 1: New type of WorkflowNode/Template for sending HTTP request

+I do really want to add some annotations as the metadata of rendering this Template, but I will not turn them into the "official" fields of CRD.
+Current CRD is powerful enough for describing the behavior.

 ## Unresolved questions